The concept of AVOD dates back to the early days of streaming, before the rise of giants like Netflix, HBO, and Amazon Prime.

 When comparing earnings, streaming on YouTube generally offers higher earnings potential than Twitch due to its AVOD monetization model, which shares ad revenue with content creators.
 However, Twitch remains a popular platform with a highly engaged, diverse audience, especially for live streaming.

-Yes, content creators can earn money on AVOD platforms by sharing in the ad revenue generated from their videos. inoRain also offers tailored AVOD monetization and OTT platform solutions specifically for content creators.
+Yes, content creators can earn money on AVOD platforms by sharing in the ad revenue generated from their videos. inoRain also offers AVOD monetization and OTT platform solutions specifically for content creators.

 AVOD offers free access to content with ads, while SVOD requires users to pay a subscription fee for unlimited access to ad-free content.
-In the debate of SVOD vs. AVOD, AVOD appeals to viewers who prefer free content with minimal interruptions, while SVOD attracts those who are willing to pay for an ad-free experience.

 Some popular AVOD examples include Pluto TV and Amazon Freevee (formerly IMDb TV).
 These platforms provide free video content to viewers and generate revenue through advertisements shown before, during, or after the videos.